 - Parkinson's disease

 Between the 1950s and the 1980s, Camp Lejeune, a United States Marine Corps military base, suffered a high degree of water contamination in two of its key water sources.
 That contamination seriously impacted many of the Marines who served on the base and the military families who lived there.
 Unfortunately, many are now reporting symptoms of Camp Lejeune water contamination and related diagnoses of cancer and other serious conditions.

 There is substantial evidence that Camp Lejeune water contained unacceptable levels of known carcinogens (cancer-causing substances).
 Further, our Federal Government knew that Camp Lejeune water greatly exceeded the levels of carcinogens that the Environmental Protection Agency deemed safe.

-***Please note that this article was updated on 2nd February 2023 and therefore represents the most up-to-date information.
+***Please note that this article was updated on the 15th of May 2023 and therefore represents the most up-to-date information.

 Table of Contents